robotframework/robotframework/doc/userguide/src/ExecutingTestCases/ConfiguringExecution.rst

 .. tip:: Re-execution results and original results can be `merged together`__
          using the :option:`--merge` command line option.

-.. note:: Re-executing failed tests is a new feature in Robot Framework 2.8.
-          Prior to Robot Framework 2.8.4 the option was named :option:`--runfailed`.

 __ `Merging outputs`_

 Re-executing failed test suites